 This exercise will often shed some light on those things that rob employees of valuable time.
 Learn what those time wasters are and eliminate them.

-Churches should have a mission and a strategy to steer day-to-day operations.
-You implement strategy with organizational and departmental goals.
 Divide departmental goals among employees to spread the responsibilities for achieving goals and incorporate those responsibilities into daily job tasks.